2026 Aichi-Nagoya Asian Games: Complete Ticket Buying Guide for International Visitors

 Supporter ID Registration Opens

-The Supporter ID — required to purchase any ticket — opened for free registration worldwide.
+The Supporter ID — required to purchase on the official site — opened for free registration worldwide.
 Registered users receive early updates on schedules, athletes, and upcoming sales.

 February 19, 2026